Skip to content

 ⚠️ CRITICAL - NO EXCEPTIONS:

-- You MUST read all three training files before implementing
+- Read all six training files before implementing

-- You MUST follow the directory structure rules in logic_bank_api.md
+- Follow the directory structure rules in logic_bank_api.md

-- These files contain failure patterns learned from production use
+- These files contain patterns learned from production use

 Training File Contents: